Kevin Ceballo

 Kevin Ceballo (born October 12, 1977) is a salsa music singer of Puerto Rican descent.

-Early years
+Early life and education

 Ceballo's parents moved from Puerto Rico and settled in Manhattan where Ceballo was born.
 They were Seventh-Day Adventists and as such Ceballo was exposed to and enjoyed the gospel singing at his House of Worship.
 In his household "salsa" and other types of popular music were considered taboo, this however did not keep young Ceballo from listening to Latin music, which he secretly enjoyed, behind his parents back.
 During his teen years he came more and more into contact with the music he would grow to love.

 Ceballo attended the famed High School of the Performing Arts in New York.
 There he dreamed of pursuing a career in singing and acting.
 At times when he was not in school, Ceballo would sing as back-up for any local salsa group that would require his services.